 Some small studies are preliminary, offering no definitive proof of apple cider's efficacy in treating or preventing diabetes or any other malady.
 Nonetheless, taken together, they indicate that apple cider vinegar may be at least somewhat beneficial for health.

 The findings of a small May 2015 study published in the Journal of Diabetes Research suggest that apple cider vinegar has an anti-diabetic effect.
-Focusing on diabetic subjects, the clinical trial compared the effects of consuming vinegar before eating a meal with those of consuming a placebo.
+Focusing on subjects with diabetes, the clinical trial compared the effects of consuming vinegar before eating a meal with those of consuming a placebo.
 Vinegar reduced the post-meal elevation in insulin, blood sugar and triglycerides.
 The results demonstrate that the benefits may stem partly from vinegar's capacity to improve the action of insulin in the skeletal muscles.

 In a small clinical trial featured in the April 2018 issue of the Journal of Functional Foods, apple cider vinegar improved the metabolic profile of the 39 participants with obesity.
 After taking 1 tablespoon of vinegar daily for 12 weeks, the individuals experienced a reduction in triglycerides and total cholesterol, along with a decrease in HDL, otherwise known as "bad" cholesterol.

 Research also shows that apple cider vinegar may have antifungal properties.
 An April 2018 case report published in the International Journal of Dentistry and Oral Health involved a 69-year-old candida patient treated with the vinegar; after seven days, the infection reduced by 94 percent.
 In a November 2017 case report featured in Alternative Therapies in Health and Medicine, a 32-year-old woman with candida who hadn't responded to other interventions was treated with the vinegar and the infection cleared.